-Miss Cara/Mrs. Yorka - Spanish Mrs. Niki & Ms. Shara - Theatre Arts/Dance Ms. Alison - Music
+Miss Cara/Mrs. Yorka - Spanish

+Mrs. Niki - Theatre Arts/Dance

+Ms. Alison - Music

+Miss Sian, Mrs. Stef, Mrs. Yorka, Mrs. Claire and Mrs. B. (volunteer) -support

 CURRICULUM:

 Literacy:

 In Literacy, we group children within each class and use resources specific to the level of each student.
 Literacy units will always be taught in line with the Topic / Theme being taught in class.
 By embedding our literacy work in larger topics, children's writing becomes more purposeful, informed and imaginative.
 Students are able to draw on knowledge and experiences gained across the curriculum to add detail to their work.
 We will be covering the following units of work during the year: